NoahMSchool/SwiftPlanets/WRITEUP.md

 This is a graphing simulator I found online.
 It lets you create a graph manually

 I thought it was frustrating making a graph manually and thought it would be especially not useful if this was your first time encountering a graph you may not know what graph to make.
 I found the options overwhelming and did not focus on anything specific.
 I thought It was more suitable for people more experienced with the basics.
-I want my project to be accessable to people who do not know what a graph is.
+I want my project to be accessable to people who do not even know what a graph is.

 #### Solution 2:

 #### Solution 3: PhET Simulations